Learning fit

-Check pilot support options
+Check pilot support context

 Why this is a useful start